thamugadi/azyam/README.md

 - it would be VERY useful to add powerpc mnemonics to the Forth environment, in order to avoid massively hardcode instructions like in [load-bat-jump.fth](src/load-bat-jump.fth)

-(todo: list what's currently done)
+- a trick is used for ``load-bat-jump-to-entry`` to allow for delayed compilation of a ``code`` / ``end-code`` block: space is allocatedfor that block, and a colon definition is responsible for setting the dictionary pointer at the beginning of the block and filling it with instructions. as it's probable there will be the need to dynamically assemble blocks of instructions, it might be good to simplify the process with wrappers

+- add a ``test`` folder at the root of the repo to include it in the APM image. useful for testing

-for now, the project contains a very small snippet of code, meant to alter the (powermac-mapped) framebuffer, running in fake gamecube mode.
+for now, the program will patch the loaded DOL to contain a very small snippet of code at its entry point, meant to alter the (powermac-mapped) framebuffer, running in fake gamecube mode. this is only to test that it's able to jump to 0x80000000 after ``mac-io`` has been unmapped and the new BAT registers have been loaded.

 this framebuffer demo works well with OpenFirmware 4.7.1f1, on a PowerBook G4. it failed to run on two iBook G3s though.